Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration
 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Get from date*
   Activate the toggle to map the start date of the promotion.
 Otherwise the end date of the promotion is mapped to the destination attribute.
+By default, the toggle is inactive.

-[comment]: <> (Ist das hier genau andersherum wie im deutschen?
-Da aktiviert man den Toggle, um das bis-datum zu bekommen - oder ist das nen Übersetzungsfehler?)
+[comment]: <> (Standardmäßig wird das Enddatum gemappt!
+Deutsches UI falsch -> richtig: Von-Datum)

 - *Currency*
   Select the appropriate currency in the drop-down list.
-Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped. in All available currencies are displayed in the list.
+Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped.
+All available currencies are displayed in the list.

   [comment]: <> (Is that right? what currencies are mapped?)